 Deadline (2021): Sept.
 15

 The Gates Millennium Scholars program covers unmet financial need for “African-American, American Indian/Alaska Native, Asian & Pacific Islander American and/or Hispanic American students”.
 You need to have a GPA of at least 3.3, along with a commitment to service and leadership.

 To win the Gates Millennium Scholarship, your school needs to nominate you.
 You also need to answer several essay questions.
 If you think you could qualify, speak to a teacher, counselor or your principal about next steps.

 The Regeneron Science Talent Search is a national contest for aspiring scientists and mathematicians.
 Before winning one of these scholarships, which range from $2,000 to $250,000, you must participate in a long-term research project.

 Projects could be in computer science, engineering or biochemistry, among other fields.

 This merit-based scholarship goes to high-achieving students with financial need.

-The selection process is similar to the college admissions process.
-The scholarship committee looks at your grades, test scores, extracurriculars, essays, and recommendation letters.
-Winners get up to $40,000 each year for tuition, books, room, board, and other fees.
+To apply, you can submit the Common Application and designate the Jack Kent Cooke Foundation as one of your “schools.”
+The scholarship committee will look at your grades, test scores, extracurriculars, essays and recommendation letters.
+Winners get up to $40,000 each year for tuition, books, room, board and other education fees.